Omnichannel marketing is set to take over retail. So what's holding it back? Omnimarketing needs smarter solutions if it wants to succeed.

 The Omnichannel: perhaps the most epically named of all marketing topics.
 It does, however, completely deserve this title.
 It’s very easy to assume omnichannel is just another fad, but for the near and even distant future, it’s going to play a pivotal role in how consumers engage with marketing campaigns.

-Note that omni marketing isn’t just about how marketers would like to engage with customers.
-It’s about how customers really behave and how marketers can offer the solutions they want.
+Note that omni-marketing isn’t just about how marketers would like to engage with customers.
+It's about how customers really behave and how marketers can offer the solutions they want.
+Find out more about omnichannel marketing tools.

 Most companies today work with a multichannel approach to customer interaction.
 Because customers want to use desktops, mobile devices, and even visit real brick and mortar stores, companies are forced to advertise and promote through each of these channels.
 You may get a special discount while surfing the web that you wouldn’t receive in-store or vice versa.